linux-application-whitelisting/fapolicyd/README.md

 to do is add unpackaged but trusted files to the trust database.
 See the "Managing Trust" section for more.

 But if you had to write rules, they follow a simple "decision permission subject : object" recipe.
 The idea is to write a couple things that you want to allow, and then deny everything else.
 For example, this is how shared libraries are handled:

 ```
 allow perm=open all : ftype=application/x-sharedlib trust=1
 deny_audit perm=open all : ftype=application/x-sharedlib
 ```

-What this says is let any program open shared libraries if the library being opened is trusted.
+What this says is let any program open shared libraries if the librar being opened is trusted.
 Otherwise, deny with an audit event any open of untrusted libraries.

 First and foremost, fapolicyd rules are based on trust relationships.
 It is not meant to be an access control system of Mandatory Access Control Policy.
 But you can do that.
 It is not recommended to do this except when necessary.
 Every rule that is added has to potentially be evaluated - which delays the decision.

 If you needed to allow admins access to ping, but deny it to everyone else, you could do that with the following rules:

 ```
 allow perm=any gid=wheel : trust=1 path=/usr/bin/ping
 deny_audit perm=execute all : trust=1 path=/usr/bin/ping
 ```

 You can similarly do this for trusted users that have to execute things in the home dir.
 You can create a trusted_user group, add them the group, and then write a rule allowing them to execute from their home dir.

 ```
 allow perm=any gid=trusted_user : ftype=%languages dir=/home